furiosa-ai/furiosa-sdk/docs/en/source/software/python-sdk.rst

 If Python command is not installed yet or Python version is lower than 3.8, Python environment can be set by choosing one of options below:

 * :ref:`CondaInstall` (recommended):
-  `Conda <https://docs.conda.io/projects/conda/en/latest/index.html>`_ provides an independent Python environment for certain applications.
+  `Conda <https://docs.conda.io/projects/conda/en/latest/index.html>`_ provides an isolated Python environment for certain applications.
   Conda resolves some problems such as package dependency conflicts and version conflicts when installing Python applications.

 * :ref:`SetupPythonOnLinux` - setting Python environment directly on Linux: